FATelarico/ctv-network/NetworkAnalysis.md

 - `r pkg("rgraph6")` allows to encode relational data (adjacency matrices, edgelists, `network` and `igraph` objects) as ASCII strings and vice  versa using `graph6`, `sparse6`, and `digraph6` [formats](http://users.cecs.anu.edu.au/~bdm/data/formats.txt).

 - `r pkg("tidygraph")` is designed for handling and manipulating graph data within the [_tidyverse_](https://www.tidyverse.org/) framework.
-It provides a tidy approach to working with relational data, allowing users to apply familiar data manipulation techniques from the tidyverse to graphs.
 It does not make it into the 'core' packages because it lacks a comprehensive set of tools for network analysis.
+Yet, it provides a flxible piped approach to working with relational data, allowing users to apply familiar data manipulation techniques from the tidyverse to graphs.
 Users can easily perform tasks such as filtering, summarizing, and joining graph data using familiar tidyverse syntax.
 Given that both `r pkg ("igraph")` and `r pkg ("sna")` provide piped functions for most operations, `r pkg ("tidygraph")`'s added value lies mainly in the possibility of accessing directly either the node data, the edge data or the graph itself while computing inside verbs.

-- `r pkg("backbone")` enables the extraction of the sparse and unweighted subgraph of a network called a 'backbone'.
+- `r pkg("backbone")` enables the extraction of the sparse and unweighted subgraph of a network called 'backbone'.

 ## Visualisation

 ### Interactive Visualisation

 - `r pkg("visNetwork")` focuses on interactive network visualisation using the `vis.js` [library](https://github.com/visjs).
 The package  allows users to create visually appealing and interactive network visualizations with features such as zooming, panning, and node highlighting.
-The package offers a user-friendly interface for creating interactive network visualisations, making it suitable for un-experienced users.
+It offers a user-friendly interface for creating interactive network visualisations, making it suitable for un-experienced users.

-- `r pkg("networkD3")` provides functions that turns edge lists into a [D3 JavaScript](https://github.com/d3/d3) network, tree, dendrogram, or Sankey graphs.
+- `r pkg("networkD3")` provides functions that turns edge lists into a [D3 JavaScript](https://github.com/d3/d3) network, tree, dendrogram, or sankey plots.

   - `r pkg("bipartiteD3")` uses the `D3` and `viz.js` libraries for plotting networks produced with the `r pkg("bipartite")` package.

 ### Static Visualisation

 - `r pkg("diagram")` was born as a companion to the book _A practical guide to ecological modelling_ by K. Soetaert and P.M.J.
 Herman.
-But it can visualise any network given in the form of a transition matrix as a flow diagram, a web or grid.
+But it can visualize  as a flow diagram, a web or grid any network given in the form of a transition matrix.

-- `r pkg("ndtv")` renders network objects from the package `networkDynamic` as videos or interactive animations.
+- `r pkg("ndtv")` renders network objects from the package `r pkg("networkDynamic")` as videos or interactive animations.

 - `r pkg("neatmaps")` tries to simplify the exploratory step of data analysis by providing function to easily produce hierarchical clusterings (`neatmaps::hierarchy`), consensus clusterings (`neatmaps::consClustResTable`) and heatmaps of multiple networks (`neatmaps::neatmap`).

-- `r pkg("manynet")` builds on `r pkg("ggraph")` for graphing networks in `ggplot2`-style, but shortcuts the complicated syntax and offers sensible defaults to make it easy to visualise and explore network data while retaining the flexibility to theme.
+- `r pkg("manynet")` builds on `r pkg("ggraph")` for graphing networks in `ggplot2`-style, but eases the complicated syntax and offers sensible defaults to make it easy to visualise and explore network data while retaining the flexibility to theme.

 	- `manynet::graphr()` is for quick, easy network visualisation.

 	- `manynet::graphs()` is for comparing ego networks or subgraphs side by side.

 	- `manynet::grapht()` is for developing dynamic or longitudinal networks into gifs.

 	- `manynet` includes `plot()` methods for much of its output, including blockmodels and dendrograms for clustering.

 ### Extensions for `ggplot2`

   - `r pkg("ggnetwork")` offers geometries to plot `network` objects.

  - `r pkg("ggraph")` allows to plot `igraph` objects by building up plots layer by layer.

  - `r pkg("ggsom")` offers functions to plot self-organizing maps (SOMs).

-  - `r pkg("snahelper")` is an addin allowing access to a GUI for visualising and analysing networks.
+ - `r pkg("snahelper")` is an add-on allowing access to a GUI for visualizing and analyzing networks.
 Once the visualisation is set, the relevant code is automatically added to the script.

  - `r pkg("roughnet")` leverages the [rough.js](https://github.com/rough-stuff/rough) library to draw sketchy, hand-drawn-like networks

-  - `r pkg("gganimate")` allows to produce GIFs and MP4s version of evolving ggplots, including those representing networks.
+ - `r pkg("gganimate")` allows to produce GIFs and MP4s version of evolving `ggplots`, including those representing networks.

  - `r pkg("ggdendro")` makes it easy to make ggplots of dendograms create using the functions `tree`, `hclust`, `dendrogram`, and `rpart`.

  - `r pkg("multigraph")` is a powerful tool providing for easier visualisations of multigraphs, valued/signed networks, bipartite networks, multilevel networksnetworks, and Cayley graphs with various layout options.

 ### Layouts

- - `r pkg("ggforce")` offers functions for specialised plots, some of which also find application in network analysis.
+ - `r pkg("ggforce")` offers functions for specialized plots, some of which also find application in network analysis.
 Most importantly, alluvial plots can be used to visualize composition of groups in a dynamic network.

-- `r pkg("graphlayouts")` adds several layout algorithms to `r pkg("igraph")` and `r pkg("ggraph)` based on the concept of stress majorisation.
+- `r pkg("graphlayouts")` adds several layout algorithms to `r pkg("igraph")` and `r pkg("ggraph)` based on the concept of stress majorisation (See also `r pkg("edgebundle")`).
-	- See also `r pkg("edgebundle")`

 - `r pkg("manynet")` includes a few more layout algorithms for multimodal networks.

-- `r pkg("RGraphViz")`, available on [Bioconductor](https://doi.org/doi:10.18129/B9.bioc.Rgraphviz), creates a direct link between the `graph` package and the `graphviz` library.
+- `r pkg("RGraphViz")`, available on *Bioconductor* `r doi("10.18129/B9.bioc.Rgraphviz")`, creates a direct link between the `r pkg("graph")` package and the `graphviz` library.

-- `r pkg("patchwork")` allows for arbitrarily complex composition of plots that can be used, for example, in visualising multipartite and other complex networks.
+- `r pkg("patchwork")` allows for arbitrarily complex composition of plots that can be used, for example, in visualizing multipartite and other complex networks.

 # Network Analysis

 `r pkg ("igraph")`, `r pkg ("sna")`, and `r pkg("manynet")` offer functions for a similar set of network-analytic operations, whereas `r pkg ("tidygraph")` is more limited.
-However, some algorithms differ from each other and some specialised packages in their implementation, speed, or defaults.
+However, some algorithms differ from each other and from those is some specialised packages for their implementation, speed, or defaults.

 ## Centrality

-Both main packages can compute betweenness, eigenvalue, power, and closeness centrality, but `r pkg ("igraph")` offers more options than `r pkg ("sna")` and `r pkg ("tidygraph")` overall.
+Both main ecosystems can compute betweenness, eigenvalue, power, and closeness centrality, but `r pkg ("igraph")` offers more options than `r pkg ("sna")` and `r pkg ("tidygraph")` overall.
 In addition:

 - `r pkg("centiserve")` adds dozen of centrality measures for `r pkg ("igraph")` objects such as bottleneck, decay, and entropy centrality.

 - `r pkg("birankr")` provides optimised functions for estimating various centrality measures in bipartite/two-mode networks.
-It can also estimate efficiently page-rank in one-mode networks, project two-mode networks to one-mode ones, and convert edge lists and matrices to the `sparseMatrix` format offered in the package `Matrix`.
+It can also estimate efficiently page-rank in one-mode networks, project two-mode networks to one-mode ones, and convert edge lists and matrices to the `sparseMatrix` format offered in the package `r pkg("Matrix")`.
 It supports edge lists (in the `data.frame`, `data.table::data.table`, or `tidydata::tbl_df` class) and adjacency matrices (either in the built-in `matrix` class or in `Matrix`'s `dgCMatrix` class).

-- `r pkg("netrankr")` offers index-free centrality rankings via *neighborhood-inclusion* or *positional dominance* and based on probabilistic methods like computing expected node ranks and relative rank probabilities (see also Schoch [2018](https://www.sciencedirect.com/science/article/abs/pii/S0378873317302630?via%3Dihub))
+- `r pkg("netrankr")` offers index-free centrality rankings via *neighborhood-inclusion* or *positional dominance* and based on probabilistic methods like computing expected node ranks and relative rank probabilities (see also Schoch 2018: `r doi("/10.1016/j.socnet.2017.12.003")`).

 ## Community detection

 - `r pkg("igraph")` is the package of choice for the implementation of most modularity-based community-detection algorithms.
 Available approaches include betweenes, greedy algorithm, infomap, label propagation Leiden, Generalised Louvain, and walktrap amongst others.

 - `r pkg("cencrne")` proposes a regularised network-embedding model to simultaneously estimate the community structure and the number of communities in an asymptotically consistent way.
-The method is mainly used in biosciences, but is applicable across the board.
+The method is mainly used in the life sciences, but is applicable across the board.

-- `r pkg("linkcomm")` provides functions for generating, visualising, and analysing overlapping communities in networks of arbitrary size and type.
+- `r pkg("linkcomm")` provides functions for generating, visualiing, and analying overlapping communities in networks of arbitrary size and type.
 Unlike `igraph` and `network`, it can compute relatedness `linkcomm::getClusterRelatedness` and `linkcomm::getCommunityConnectedness` as well as generate a mesoscopic matrix (`linkcomm::getCommunityMatrix`).
 Moreover, it can produce membership for hierarchical communities (`linkcomm::getNestedHierarchies`).

 ## Model-based clustering

+Model-based clustering is a probabilistic approach to grouping nodes in a network based on their connectivity patterns, assuming that the data arise from a (mixture of) latent distribution(s).
+These methods are particularly effective for identifying undetected structures and capturing uncertainty in network partitions.

 ### Generalised blockmodeling (structural and/or regular equivalence)

-- `r pkg("sna")` implements a simple version of stuctural-equivalence blockmodel (`sna::blockmodel()`), can generate networks with a given blockmodel as well as print and plot the results.
+- `r pkg("sna")` implements a simple version of stuctural-equivalence blockmodel (`sna::blockmodel()`).
+It can also generate networks with a given blockmodel as well as print and plot the results.

-- `r pkg("concorR")` implements the classical CONCOR (CONvergence of iterated CORrelation) algorithm (Breiger, Boorman, and Arabie [1975](https://doi.org/10.1016%2F0022-2496%2875%2990028-0)) for one- and multi-mode un/directed networks.
+- `r pkg("concorR")` implements the classical CONCOR (CONvergence of iterated CORrelation) algorithm (Breiger, Boorman, and Arabie 1975: `r doi("10.1016/0022-2496(75)90028-0")`) for one- and multi-mode un/directed networks.

 - `r pkg("BMConcor")` allows the simultaneous blockmodeling of networks based on structural and regular equivalence through singular value decomposition (SVD) by blocks (see Lafosse and Hanafi [1997](https://eudml.org/doc/106424))

 - `r pkg("blockmodeling")`: this package offers and implementation of generalised blockmodeling (`blockmodeling::optRandomParC()`) as well as functions for computation of (dis)similarities in terms of structural or regular equivalence and plotting.
-Furthermore, it include implementations of the REGE (also implemented in Ucinet) algorithm (`blockmodeling::REGE()`).
+Furthermore, it include implementations of the REGE algorithm (`blockmodeling::REGE()`).

 - `r pkg("BlockmodelingGUI")` is a Shiny app providing a graphical interface for generalised blockmodeling of single-relation, one-mode networks from the package `r pkg("blockmodeling")`.
-It includes several ways to visualise networks and partitions.
+It includes several ways to visualize networks and partitions using `r pkg("igraph")`, `r pkg("network")`, and more.

-- `r pkg("kmBlock")` implements a k-means like approach to the blockmodeling of one-mode and linked networks as presented in Žiberna ([2020](https://doi.org/10.1016/j.socnet.2019.10.006)) based on structural equivalence.
+- `r pkg("kmBlock")` implements a k-means like approach to the blockmodeling of one-mode and linked networks as presented in Žiberna (2020: `r doi("10.1016/j.socnet.2019.10.006")`).

 - `r pkg("dBlockmodeling")` contains functions to apply blockmodeling of signed (positive and negative weights are assigned to the links), one-mode and valued one-mode and two-mode.

-- `r pkg("signnet")` offers to functions implementing the generalised blockmodeling with structural equivalence (`signnet::signed_blockmodel`) and generalised equivalence (`signnet::signed_blockmodel_general`) of signed networks based on `graph` objects from the R package `r pkg("igraph")`
+- `r pkg("signnet")` offers to functions implementing the generalised blockmodeling with structural equivalence (`signnet::signed_blockmodel`) and generalised equivalence (`signnet::signed_blockmodel_general`) of signed networks based on objects from `r pkg("igraph")`

-- `r pkg("oaqc")` enables efficient computation of the orbit-aware quad census from Ortmann and Brandes ([2017](https://doi.org/10.1007/s41109-017-0027-2)).
+- `r pkg("oaqc")` enables efficient computation of the orbit-aware quad census from Ortmann and Brandes (2017: `r doi("10.1007/s41109-017-0027-2")`).

 ### Stochastic blockmodeling (SBM)

-- `igraph` cannot run SBMs, but it can generate a random graph according to a specified SBM (`igraph::sample_sbm`) or an arbitrary hierarhical SBM (`igraph::sample_hierarchical_sbm`)
+- `r pkg("igraph")` cannot run SBMs, but it can generate a random graph according to a specified SBM (`igraph::sample_sbm`) or an arbitrary hierarhical SBM (`igraph::sample_hierarchical_sbm`)

-- `r pkg("blockmodels")` allows to run the SBM or the Latent Block Model (LBM) of static networks using a Variational Expectation Maximisation algorithm.
-Various `S4` functions implement three probability distributions: `BM_bernoulli` for binary data, `BM_poisson` for discrete/count weights, `BM_gaussian` for continuous weights.
+- `r pkg("blockmodels")` allows to run the SBM or the Latent Block Model (LBM, an SBM for bipartite networks) of static networks using a Variational Expectation Maximisation algorithm.
+Various `S4` functions implement three probability distributions: `blockmodels::BM_bernoulli` for binary data, `blockmodels::BM_poisson` for discrete/count weights, `blockmodels::BM_gaussian` for continuous weights.
-It allows for SBMs and LBM with or without node covariates and supports multiplex binary networks via `BM_bernoulli_multiplex`.
+It allows for SBMs and LBM with or without node covariates and supports multiplex binary networks via `blockmodels::BM_bernoulli_multiplex`.

-- `r pkg("sbm")` is an extension of `blockmodels` bi- and multi-partite as well as multiplex networks as proposed by Barbillon et al ([2017](https://www.doi.org/10.1111/rssa.12193)) through dedicated `R6` clasess.
+- `r pkg("sbm")` is an extension of `blockmodels` for bi- and multi-partite as well as multiplex networks as proposed by Barbillon and colleagues (2017: `r doi("10.1111/rssa.12193")`) through dedicated `R6` clasess.
 It includes functions to plot the resulting partition.

-- `r pkg ("greed")` leverages a combination of greedy local search and a genetic algorithm (see Côme et al. [2021](https://link.springer.com/article/10.1007/s11634-021-00440-z)) to execute (degree-corrected) SBM and Latent Blockmodeling (LBM).
+- `r pkg ("greed")` leverages a combination of greedy local search and a genetic algorithm (see Côme et al 2021: `r doi("10.1007/s11634-021-00440-z")`) to execute (degree-corrected) SBM and LBM.

-- `r pkg("dynsbm")`^[The  package was archived from the CRAN repository on 2023-10-27 due to a faulty dependence.] implements the model for temporal networks presented in Matias and Miele ([2020](https://doi.org/10.1111/rssb.12200)) which combines a static SBM with independent Markov chains for the dynamic part.
+- `r pkg("dynsbm")`, archived from the CRAN repository on 2023-10-27 due to a faulty dependence, implements the model for temporal networks presented in Matias and Miele (2020: `r doi("10.1111/rssb.12200")`) which combines a static SBM with independent Markov chains for the dynamic part.
 It supports binary and weighted networks with both discrete or continuous edges.
-Includes also functions for plotting (`adjacency.plot`, `alluvial.plot`, `connectivity.plot`) the partition and automatically constructs matrices as an array of the right format.
+Includes also functions for plotting (`dynsbm::adjacency.plot`, `dynsbm::alluvial.plot`, `dynsbm::connectivity.plot`) the partition and automatically constructs matrices as an array of the right format.

 - `r pkg("MLVSBM")` Implements the SBM of multilevel networks where the different matrices each represent an interaction layer either weighter or binary.
-It generalises the approach proposed by Chabert-Liddell et al. ([2021](https://doi.org/10.1016/j.csda.2021.107179)) to more than two layers.
+It generalises the approach proposed by Chabert-Liddell et al. (2021: `r doi("10.1016/j.csda.2021.107179")`) to more than two layers.

-- `r pkg("StochBlock")` implements the stochastic blockmodeling of one-mode and linked networks as implemented in Škulj and Žiberna ([2022](https://doi.org/10.1016/j.socnet.2022.12.003)).
-It include utilities to plot the results, but cannot choose automatically the 'right' number of clusters and tends to be very slow according to subsequent reviews (see Cugmas and Žiberna [2023](https://doi.org/10.1016/j.socnet.2022.12.003));
+- `r pkg("StochBlock")` implements the stochastic blockmodeling of one-mode and linked networks as implemented in Škulj and Žiberna (2022: `r doi("10.1016/j.socnet.2022.12.003")`).
+It include utilities to plot the results, but cannot choose automatically the 'right' number of clusters and tends to be very slow according to subsequent reviews (see Cugmas and Žiberna [2023]);

--  `r pkg("GREMLINS")` implements the SBM of generalised multipartite networks where the different matrices each involve nodes that can be partitioned into  a-priori defined _functional groups_ as proposed by Bar-Hen, Barbillon, and  Donnet ([2018](https://doi.org/10.1177/1471082X20963254)).
+- `r pkg("GREMLINS")` implements the SBM of generalised multipartite networks where the different matrices each involve nodes that can be partitioned into  a-priori defined _functional groups_ as proposed by Bar-Hen, Barbillon, and  Donnet (2018: `r doi("10.1177/1471082X20963254")`).

 ### Others

 - `r pkg("clustNet")` allows to cluster units in a network using a Bayesian mixture model that can account for node and edge covariates.

-- `r pkg("collpcm")` provides MCMM inference for collapsed latent space models that allow to search over the model space, including deciding on the number of clusters.
+- `r pkg("collpcm")` provides Monte-Carlo Markov Chain (MCMC) inference for collapsed latent space models that allow to search over the model space, including deciding on the number of clusters.

-- `r pkg("graphclust")` implements an agglomerative algorithm to maximize the integrated classification likelihood criterion and a mixture of stochastic block models based on `igraph` objects.
+- `r pkg("graphclust")` implements an agglomerative algorithm to maximize the integrated classification likelihood criterion and a mixture of stochastic block models based on `r pkg("igraph")` objects.

 - `r pkg("latentnet")` provides functions to fit and simulate latent position and cluster model using `network` objects and compatibly with `ergm` approaches.